Assistant Professor of Liturgy

 M.T.S., Ph.D., University of Notre Dame

-Anne McGowan’s vocation as a liturgical scholar was kindled by her involvement in pastoral liturgical ministry, and the ongoing engagement of academic insights and practical application is an important component of her work.
-She has taught courses on the Eucharist, the celebration of the liturgy, the liturgical year, liturgical prayer, sacramental theology, and the Church’s rites of healing and rites of vocation.
+Anne’s vocation as a liturgical scholar was kindled by her involvement in pastoral liturgical ministry, and the ongoing engagement of academic insights and practical application is an important component of her work.
 She enjoys introducing students to the rich heritage of the Christian liturgical tradition and engaging with them in critical reflection on texts and traditions, rituals and aesthetics.

-Before joining the faculty at CTU, Anne was the inaugural postdoctoral associate in liturgical studies at the Yale Institute of Sacred Music (2011–2012), a postdoctoral teaching scholar in the department of theology at the University of Notre Dame, and an adjunct professor of theology teaching in the area of liturgical studies at St. John’s School of Theology and Seminary in Collegeville, Minnesota.
-Her professional memberships include the North American Academy of Liturgy, the Catholic Theological Society of America, and the American Academy of Religion.
+Before joining the faculty at CTU in 2016, Anne was the inaugural postdoctoral associate in liturgical studies at the Yale Institute of Sacred Music (2011–2012), a postdoctoral teaching scholar in the department of theology at the University of Notre Dame, and an adjunct professor of theology teaching in the area of liturgical studies at St. John’s School of Theology and Seminary in Collegeville, Minnesota.
+Her professional memberships include the North American Academy of Liturgy, the Catholic Academy of Liturgy, the Catholic Theological Society of America, and the American Academy of Religion.

 Eucharistic Epicleses, Ancient and Modern: Speaking of the Spirit in Eucharistic Prayer (S.P.C.K. / Liturgical Press, 2014)